Porthmeus/CORPSE/README.md

 ```
 Set `protein = True` if you want to use the gene names instead of the IDs of the model.

+### Core set finder

+Check out the coreSetFinder function - it is an easy way to apply different thresholding strategies like global and local thresholds and eases up the process of finding the right threshold setting for the given project.

 ## TODO:
 Write a good documentation with examples how to use the library